-A: I love what I do and I love Chevy Chase Trust.
+A: I’ve been with Chevy Chase Trust for five years and I continually wish I had started working at the firm earlier.
 It is a great company to work for because we always put the client first, have no conflicts of interest, and are committed to providing an exceptional experience for our clients.
-Everyone here is knowledgeable, experienced, has integrity and a desire to serve the client.
+Everyone here is knowledgeable, experienced, has integrity, and a desire to serve the client.
 I couldn’t be working at a better place or with better people.
-But if you forced me to do something different, I would be a docent at an art gallery with a great permanent collection.
+But if you forced me to do something different, I would be an estates and trusts attorney.

 Q: What do you like to do outside of the office?

 A: I like to be with my husband.
-We’ve been married for 27 years and still have so much fun together.
+We’ve been married for 27 years but still have so much fun together.
 We enjoy traveling with our two adult children, or visiting them where they live (in Boston and Denver).
-When not hanging around at home, we like to go on hikes, to museums, and out with friends.
+When at home, we like to go on hikes, to museums, and out with friends.

 Q: What is the best book you have read recently?

-A: When I get into a good book it is dangerous because nothing else gets done in the evenings and on weekends.
-Each day I make myself read the newspaper and industry periodicals before I allow myself to read fiction.
-My most recent favorites have been Pachinko and The Heart’s Invisible Furies.
+A: My most recent favorites have been Pachinko and The Heart’s Invisible Furies.
 Currently I am reading A Suitable Boy by Vikram Seth.
 It is 1,400 pages long and a beautiful story.